balanced/www.balancedpayments.com/contents/payouts.md

 withProcessing:
   title: THE FULL MARKETPLACE SOLUTION
-  body: With Balanced's card processing and ACH debits, money from your buyers are placed into an order specific escrow on behalf of the seller until you're ready to pay out.
+  body: With Balanced's card processing and ACH debits,<br />money from your buyers are placed into an order-specific <br />escrow on behalf of the seller until you're ready to pay out.
-  process1: Debit the buyer's credit card or bank account
+  process1: Debit the <br />buyer's credit card<br />or bank account
   process2: Funds are grouped into order-specific escrows, linking the buyer and seller together
-  process3: Pay out your seller(s) and collect your marketplace fee
+  process3: Pay out your<br />seller(s) and collect<br />your marketplace fee

 payoutsOnly:
   title: PAYOUTS ONLY
   body: Simply fund your escrow (held by Balanced)<br />with your marketplace's bank account to pay<br />your sellers.
   process1: Preload your escrow balance by debiting the marketplace's bank account
-  process2: Funds are placed in the general escrow balance in 4 business days
+  process2: Funds are deposited<br />in the general<br />escrow balance in <br />4 business days
   process3: Pay out your sellers from your general escrow balance

 viewAPaymentsScenario: